-In concert with the Florida Developmental Disabilities Council, Florida's Advocacy Center for Persons with Disabilities and the Mailman Center at the University of Miami, the Florida Center for Inclusive Communities at the University of South Florida is mandated by and receives core funding through the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
-In fact, this important federal legislation requires "meaningful examples of how the Councils, Protection and Advocacy systems, and University Centers for Excellence… have taken coordinated activities" that have brought about "advocacy, capacity building, and systemic change activities" (Section 105).
+FCIC partners with the Florida Developmental Disabilities Council, Disability Rights Florida, and the Mailman Center UCEDD at the University of Miami; this is referred to as the DD Network.
+The DD Network partners receive funding through the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
+This federal legislation requires "meaningful examples of how the Councils, Protection and Advocacy systems, and University Centers for Excellence… have taken coordinated activities" that have brought about "advocacy, capacity building, and systemic change activities" (Section 105).

 The primary mission of the Florida Developmental Disabilities Council is to promote innovative programs and practices designed to prevent developmental disabilities and improve the quality of life of individuals with such disabilities and their families.

 Disability Rights Florida promotes, expands, protects, and seeks to assure the human and legal rights of people through the provision of information and advocacy.
 The Center will carry out its mission with the involvement of individuals with disabilities.
 The Center is committed to assuring community inclusion with adequate supports for all individuals with disabilities and will be at the forefront of protecting this right.

 The Mailman Center at the University of Miami is a UCEDD that addresses concerns of individuals with developmental disabilities and children with special health care needs through research, clinical service, training for professionals and community members, and advocacy.

 Self-Advocacy is a very important concept in the lives of people with disabilities.
 It is the opportunity to make informed choices about one’s life and having the supports in place to live that life.
 Everyone has the ability to express his or her own choices about their lives.
 However, individuals with severe or intellectual disabilities may express their choices differently.